aws-samples/aws-cdk-lambda-container/README.md

 npm install
 ```

-This will install all the latest CDK modules under the node_modules directory.
+This will install all the latest CDK modules under the *node_modules* directory.

 ## Creating AWS resources using the CDK
 We shall implement this architecture using an AWS CDK application consisting of one CDK stack written in typescript.
-Under the cdk/lib folder, open the http-api-aws-lambda-container-stack.ts file and let us explore the following different CDK constructs.
+Under the *cdk/lib* folder, open the *http-api-aws-lambda-container-stack.ts* file and let us explore the following different CDK constructs.

 ### DynamoDB table
-Since we have created the Movies DynamoDB table earlier using AWS cli, we can import this existing table using AWS CDK as documented [here](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-dynamodb.ITable.html).
+Since we have created the Movies DynamoDB table earlier using the AWS CLI, we can import this existing table using AWS CDK as documented [here](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-dynamodb.ITable.html).

 ```typescript
 const table = dynamodb.Table.fromTableName(this, 'MoviesTable', 'Movies');
 ```

 ### Lambda functions
 Developers can now package and deploy AWS Lambda functions as a container image of up to 10 GB.
 This makes it easy to build Lambda based applications using familiar container tooling, workflows, and dependencies.
-Let us create two Lambda functions using AWS CDK as documented [here](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.DockerImageFunction.html).
+Let us create two Lambda functions using the AWS CDK [DockrImageFunction](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.DockerImageFunction.html) class.
 The code attribute is using [static fromImageAsset(directory, props?)](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.DockerImageCode.html#static-fromwbrimagewbrassetdirectory-propsspan-classapi-icon-api-icon-experimental-titlethis-api-element-is-experimental-it-may-change-without-noticespan) method of the [DockerImageCode](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.DockerImageCode.html) class and it picks up the Dockerfile under src/movie-service directory.

 **listMovieFunction:**